sf-wdi-gaia/responsive-css/readme.md

 - [Modals](http://getbootstrap.com/javascript/#modals)
 - [Carousels](http://getbootstrap.com/javascript/#carousel)

+###Challenge: Choose your own adventure

+Pick some aspect of Bootstrap that interests you.
+Spend 5-10 minutes learning how it works and be prepared to share it with the rest of the class.

 ##Closing Thoughts

 Bootstrap demonstrates good practices in terms of exemplifying class-based CSS and introducing the concept of a grid-system.
 It is useful for most projects where style is somewhat important but not the central to the product.